UNDIAGNOSED DISEASE PROGRAMME

 We have enrolled over 700 families into the UDP from across South Africa.
 To date, approximately half have been sequenced.
 Unlike programmes overseas, we are not able to access trios, so >90% of our patients are run as solo-samples.
 The first 2 years of the programme, we focussed mainly on children who were undiagnosed and used exome sequencing to find a diagnosis for 50% of them.
 The bioinformatics pipelines have been optimised for short-read-based clinical genomics in Africa.
 Please read the first report on the success of the UDP here.

 - We are expanding the reach of the UDP to include several partners in southern and east Africa

 - Different technologies are being explored.
-We are currently running the first clinical whole genomes to be done on the Illumina NovaSeq6000 machines in Africa.
+We are currently running the first clinical whole genomes to be done in Africa (run on our in-house Illumina NovaSeq6000 machines).
+WGS.
 On African patients.
 With analysis by African scientists and clinicians.

 - Novel gene discovery is ongoing.
 Roughly half of our tested patients have a diagnosis, the other half is waiting to be diagnosed.
 We believe several of them harbour variants in novel genes.